Attractions In And Around Shepherdstown, WV

 Battle of Shepherdstown

-Antietam Battlefield near Sharpsburg, MD is a quietly moving memorial to the bloodiest day in our nation’s history; several special events happen there, like the luminary tour, over the course of the year.
+Antietam National Battlefield near Sharpsburg, MD is a quietly moving memorial to the bloodiest day in our nation’s history.
+Special events include an annual Fourth of July concert featuring the Maryland Symphony Orchestra followed by an amazing fireworks display.
+The first weekend in December marks the lighting of luminaries, one for each of the 23,000 that perished that day.
 The Visitors Center there features a film about Lincoln’s visit to Antietam shortly after the battle and a ranger-led overview of the battle from the Observation room.
 Park rangers lead tours of the significant spots near the Visitors Center, like Dunker Church, and a driving tour of the battlefield (on CD or cassette) takes you to Bloody Lane and the Burnside Bridge.
 Antietam is about 3.5 miles from Shepherdstown, near the small town of Sharpsburg, MD.
 Visit their website for more info.

-Now you can tour Antietam Battlefield by horse and buggy – experience the battleground from a unique perspective (NPS approved).
-Hourly tours on Friday, Saturday and Sunday; weekdays by appointment.
-Two adults – $90; three adults – $115.
+Now you can tour Antietam National Battlefield by horse and buggy courtesy of Bonnymeed Farm – experience the battleground from a unique perspective (National Park Service approved).
+Tours on Saturday and Sunday; weekdays by appointment.
 Call 1-304-876-1307 for reservations and information.

 Harpers Ferry, WV has wonderful vistas and a collection of small museums created within original buildings; visiting there is like stepping into the past.
 Park at the Visitors Center just off Route 340 and take the shuttle into town to visit the John Brown Wax Museum and the historic Arsenal.
 Living historians are often strolling the town to point out historic sites and answer any questions you might have about what life was like during the Civil War.
 Harpers Ferry is about 9 miles from Shepherdstown, near the border with Virginia and Maryland.
 Visit their website for more info.